Anir124/Interview-practice-partner/README.md

-# AI Interview Studio — Frontend (Lovable Edition)
+# AI Interview Studio — Frontend

 Comprehensive README for the frontend of *AI Interview Studio*.
 This README contains setup instructions, architecture notes, and design decisions.